alex3dd/dockerfile-patch/README.md

 # dockerfile-patch

-Patch a Dockerfile and build it!
+Patch a Dockerfile with a Jinja2 template and build it with your continuous integration tool Edit

 - Author: Asher256
 - Email: asher256@gmail.com